zenml-io/zenml/docs/book/mlops_stacks/secrets_managers/custom.md

 ## SecretSchemas

-One way the ZenML expands on the notion of secrets as dictionaries is the secret schema.
+One way that ZenML expands on the notion of secrets as dictionaries is the secret schema.
 A secret schema allows the user to create and use a specific template.
 A schema could, for example, require the combination of a username, password and token.
 All schemas must sub-class from the `BaseSecretSchema`.